Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--terminate` terminate running tasks
     * `--wait` wait for running tasks to complete
 * `stats` will generate a statistics summary of a job or jobs
     * `--jobid` will query the specified job instead of all jobs
+* `tasks count` will count the task states within a job
+    * `--jobid` will query the specified job instead of all jobs
 * `tasks del` will delete tasks within jobs specified in the jobs configuration file.
 Active or running tasks will be terminated first on